hannahbinsted/hackathon_project/README.md

 This is a group project aiming to analyse a dataset of Netflix titles, in order to give reccomendations to a fictional new streaming service.

-The data was first cleaned, with dates changed to datetime format, missing data checked, and duplicates removed.
-Then some exploratory data analysis was carried out.
+The data can be found in netflix_titles.csv.
+The first stage was to clean this data, with dates changed to datetime format, missing data checked, and duplicates removed.
+Then some exploratory data analysis was carried out - see file group_netflix_project.